Clifton Beach, Karachi

 Clifton Beach, also known as Sea View, is a beach in Karachi, Sindh, Pakistan and is located on the Arabian Sea.
 It stretches from Karachi to Ormara (Balochistan).
 The beach is very popular in Pakistan.
 It is open 24/7 for the general public.

 Karachi is the most prominent coastal city of Pakistan and beach lovers here have many opportunities to visit different beaches bordering the Arabian Sea.
 Clifton Beach is purported to give the best value in leisure and recreational opportunities for fun seekers and beach lovers.

 In recent times, the area surrounding the beach has seen massive commercial activity as it is located in one of the most sought after localities in Karachi.

-The beach is now home to multiple local leisure activities including camel rides, buggy rides, horse rides, plastic plane flying among others.
-The Seaview Apartments across from the beach is a gated residential area which is rated among the top properties in the city.
+The beach offers multiple leisure activities including camel rides, buggy rides, horse rides, and plastic plane flying, among others.
+Across from the beach is the Seaview Apartments, a gated residential area.
 Other apartments and villas which can be seen along the Clifton beach coasts are becoming popular as well.